plv8/plv8/README.md

 ## Building

-Note that as PLV8 3.2, we now support building on Enterprise Linux 9 (EL9)
+Note that as PLV8 3.2, build requirements have again changed.

 ### Linux

-The following packages must be installed to build on Ubuntu:
+The following packages must be installed to build on Ubuntu or Debian:

 - `libtinfo5`
 - `build-essential`
 - `pkg-config`
-- `libstdc++-12-dev`
+- `libstdc++-12-dev` (depending on version, may be 10 instead of 12)
 - `cmake`
 - `git`

-The following packages must be installed to build on EL9:
+The following packages must be installed to build on EL9 or EL8:

 - 'development tools' - via groupinstall
 - `cmake`